hargoniX/bachelor/thesis/thesis.typ

     assert!(buffer[index] == 0);
 }
 ```]
-Instead of simply verifying only one loop iteration Kani tells us that this
+Instead of simply verifying only one loop iteration, Kani tells us that this
 bound is too low:
 ```
 Failed Checks: unwinding assertion loop 0
 ```
-Once we increase it to $32$ all checks pass.
+Once we increase it to $32$, all checks pass.
 However, there exists a scalability issue
 here.
-Once we ramp the size up to $64$ or larger @CBMC ends up consuming several GB of
+Once we ramp the size up to $64$ or larger, @CBMC ends up consuming several GB of
 RAM to solve the same underlying problem as before.

-For situations like this Kani provides an experimental alternative called Loop-contract synthesis.
+For situations like this, Kani provides an experimental alternative called Loop-contract synthesis.
-This uses an approach described in @invariants to synthesize invariants that describe
+This uses an approach described in @invariants, to synthesize invariants that describe
 the behavior of loops.
-The biggest limitation of the current implementation is that it is
+The biggest limitation of the current implementation is, that it is
 not compatible with loop unwinding.
 This means that we cannot use Loop-contract synthesis for a few
-loops that we don't wish to unwind but the rest of the program is too hard to synthesize contracts
+loops that we don't wish to unwind, but the rest of the program is too hard to synthesize contracts
 for we cannot use the synthesis selectively.
 That said this issue is not an inherent limitation
 of the approach and there do exist ideas on how to change this in the feature proposal
 #footnote[https://github.com/model-checking/kani/blob/6d628bf0b399b8c50ddea9f011321463e4c00e4c/rfc/src/rfcs/0004-loop-contract-synthesis.md].
 The experimental state of the feature also shows when attempting to use it on slightly non-trivial
 examples like the above.
 When enabling it through the
-`--synthesize-loop-contracts` flag the component of @CBMC responsible for computing the invariants ends up crashing.
+`--synthesize-loop-contracts` flag, the component of @CBMC responsible for computing the invariants ends up
+crashing #footnote[Reported at: https://github.com/model-checking/kani/issues/2927].

 The last notable feature is stubbing.
 It allows us to
 replace functions in the code under verification with different functions.
 This is useful